villagedefrance/OpenCart-Overclocked/README.md

 - Integrated News (Blog).
 - ... and more!

+Coming soon in 1.7.6.0!
+- Added direct printing of invoices.
+- Added Country and Zone update on upgrade.
+- Improved invoicing, with tax breakdown.
+- jQuery updated to v1.12.3.
+- Essential bug fixes ...

 New in 1.7.5.0 (Current Release):
 - Added Ip Range blocker (firewall).
 - Added autocomplete for offers.